 Today I’m teaching you how to arrange a beautiful cupcake bouquet complete with buttercream stems and a charming buttercream bow.
 A little nervous about all this piping?
 I have you covered.
 Crafting these buttercream flowers is a lot simpler than it looks.
-It just takes a little practice, some visual guidance, and a sturdy frosting.
+It just takes a little practice, guidance, and a sturdy frosting.

 The main focus today = buttercream hydrangeas and buttercream roses.